Side of the Road

 The closing track on Sea Change is a gorgeous blues.

-What an amazing track to end on, as I believe it sums up a lot of the feelings of the rest of the album, and indicates some moving past them.
+And what an amazing track to end on, as I believe it sums up a lot of the broken feelings of the rest of the album, and indicates some moving past them.
 Beck is always aware of making a complete album, and not just throwing together songs.
-And after a full set of tunes of heartbreak and frustration and loss, here at the end the narrator of the album is finally getting past them.
-Put these things in your rearviewmirror, as you continue on your way.
-Let it pass on the side of the road.
+And after a full set of tunes of heartbreak and frustration and loss, here at the end the narrator of the album is finally moving forward.
+Put these feelings in your rearviewmirror, continue on your way.
+Let it all pass on the side of the road.

-Those distant lights, which in the first song of the album, were far and few, are now much closer and viewable.
+Those distant lights, which in the first song of the album, were far and few, are now much closer and in view.

 Live: